 Packing supplies checklist

 As moving day gets closer and you start preparing for the relocation, you need to begin thinking about packing.
 To avoid any distractions and delays, it is best that you get all the supplies you need before you start packing.
+It’s a good way to stay on track and not get caught up in a bunch of other matters that also need taking care of.
 Here’s what you should get:

 - different kinds of tape (and tape dispensers)